Finger Eleven: Life Turns Electric (2010–2012)

 Finger Eleven's sixth album, Life Turns Electric, was released in October 2010.
-The first single from the record, "Living in a Dream", was released on iTunes in July that year; it added elements of funk rock and dance rock.
+The first single from the record, "Living in a Dream", was released on iTunes in July of that year.
+It incorporated elements of funk rock and dance rock.
 A music video for the second single, "Whatever Doesn't Kill Me", was released in January 2011.
 The video was directed by Alon Isocianu.
 The remaining singles, "Stone Soul" and "Pieces Fit", were released without music videos.
 The album received mixed reviews.
 It peaked at No 88 on the Billboard Charts.